 - For ABS, do some acetone vapor smoothing to smooth out any holes or gaps

-Using these strategies is going to lead you to a much better path to finally create some real waterproof 3D prints.
+Using these strategies is going to lead you to a much better path to finally create some real waterproof 3D prints, whether PLA or ABS.

 It’s all geared towards reducing how many holes, gaps, and layer separations we get during the printing process, then doing some post-processing to get of any holes that may have got through the FDM, layer-by-layer process.